Category Archives: Württemberg Royals

 He also had two half-siblings from his father’s first marriage to Grand Duchess Ekaterina Pavlovna of Russia:

-Karl underwent the traditional military training expected of someone in his position and also studied in Berlin and at the University of Tübingen.
-He often traveled throughout Europe, and while in Palermo in January 1846, Karl met his future bride.
+Karl underwent the traditional military training expected of someone in his position.
+He also studied in Berlin and at the University of Tübingen.
+Karl often traveled throughout Europe and in January 1846, he met his future bride in Palermo, then in the Kingdom of Sicily, now in Italy.

 Karl’s wife Grand Duchess Olga Nikolaevna of Russia; Credit – Wikipedia

 Grand Duchess Olga Nikolaevna of Russia was the daughter of Nicholas I, Emperor of All Russia and Princess Charlotte of Prussia.
-Her parents were hoping to find a significant dynastic marriage for Olga, and the future King of Württemberg was, or so they thought, a perfect choice.
+Her parents hoped to find a significant dynastic marriage for Olga, and the future King of Württemberg was, or so they thought, a perfect choice.
 Karl and Olga met just a few times before he proposed to her on January 18, 1846.
 Six months later, on July 13, 1846, they married at the Peterhof Palace in St. Petersburg, Russia.
 Upon their return, they took up residence at Villa Berg, Karl’s summer palace in Stuttgart.
-They had no children of their own, but later adopted Olga’s niece, Grand Duchess Vera Konstantinovna.
+They had no children of their own, but later adopted Olga’s niece Grand Duchess Vera Konstantinovna.

 Karl, Olga and Vera, c1870. source: Wikipedia